Objectives are frequently understood as optical elements for collecting light from inspected objects:

 In other cases, objectives are optical components for sending light to an object.
-For example, there are protection objectives, used e.g. in laser projection displays, and focusing objectives.
+For example, there are projection objectives, used e.g. in laser projection displays, and focusing objectives.
 It also happens, for example, that a microscope objective is used for focusing a laser beam into an optical fiber, i.e., as a focusing objective.
 Such objectives are often optimized for improved power handling capability.

 Single-lens or Multi-lens Systems

 A simple objective may essentially consist of a single lens.
-However, most objectives are multi-element lens systems, containing some number of lenses and often one or more optical apertures, because of the optical performance in terms of various types of image aberrations can be achieved only with a careful combination of lenses.
-In case of telescopes, objectives are often based on curved mirrors instead of lenses.
+However, most objectives are multi-element lens systems, containing some number of lenses and often one or more optical apertures because of the optical performance in terms of various types of image aberrations can be achieved only with a careful combination of lenses.
+In the case of telescopes, objectives are often based on curved mirrors instead of lenses.

 The optical design of objectives is usually a sophisticated task, for which specialized optical design software is used.
 It involves trade-offs between different qualities, which should be optimized according to the specific application.